 In their defense, the SEO industry was growing fast and people were constantly testing out different ways to rank sites and earn money online – some methods weren’t that great, but they worked.

 Thankfully, things changed as search developed, and some of the old tactics felt less like a good idea.

-Google put out successive algorithm updates (Panda, Penguin, and Hummingbird being the main ones) that targeted low quality content and excessive links.
+Google put out successive algorithm updates (Panda, Penguin, and Hummingbird being the main ones) that targeted low-quality content and excessive links.

 SEOs realized their methods were misleading users and devaluing brands, and new ideas about user-experience SEO and content marketing took hold.

-When these search engine penalties hit all the big sites and took out the blog networks used for cheap links, most SEOs cleaned up their act and resorted to not using mass production of links or user manipulation for rankings benefit.
+When these search engine penalties hit all the big sites and took out the blog networks used for cheap links, most SEOs cleaned up their act and resorted to not using the mass production of links or user manipulation for rankings benefit.